pschaus/book_lepl1402/source/part1.rst

 Simple For loops
 ----------------

-There are two different ways how for loops can be used.
-The simple for loop is often used to do something with each element of an array or list (We will learn more about lists later):
+There are two different ways how :code:`for` loops can be used.
+The simple :code:`for` loop is often used to do something with each element of an array or list (We will learn more about lists later):

 ..  code-block:: java

     int[] myArray = new int[]{ 2, 5, 6, -3 };
     int sum = 0;
-    for(int elem : myArray) {
+    for (int elem : myArray) {
         sum += elem;
     }
     System.out.println("The sum is " + sum);

-The for loop will do as many iterations as number of elements in the array, with the variable "elem" successively taking the values of the elements.
+The :code:`for` loop will do as many iterations as number of elements in the array, with the variable :code:`elem` successively taking the values of the elements.

 Complex For loops
 -----------------

-There is also a more complex version of the for loop.
-Here is again our example calculating the sum of the numbers from 0 to 9, this time with a for loop:
+There is also a more complex version of the :code:`for` loop.
+Here is again our example calculating the sum of the numbers from 0 to 9, this time with a :code:`for` loop:

 ..  code-block:: java

     int sum = 0;
-    for( int i = 0; i<10; i++ ) {
+    for (int i = 0; i<10; i++) {
         sum += i;
         System.out.println("Nearly there");
     }
     System.out.println("The sum is " + sum);

-The first line of the loop consists of three components:
+The first line of the :code:`for` loop consists of three components:

 1. a statement that is executed when the loop starts.
 In our example: :code:`int i = 0`.
 2. an expression evaluated *before* each iteration of the loop.
 If the expression is :code:`false`, the loop stops.
 Here: :code:`i<10`.
 3. a statement that is executed *after* each iteration of the loop.
 Here: :code:`i++`.

-The complex for loop is more flexible than the simple version because it gives you full control over what is happening in each iteration.
+The complex :code:`for` loop is more flexible than the simple version because it gives you full control over what is happening in each iteration.
 Here is an example where we calculate the sum of every second element of an array:

 ..  code-block:: java

         int[] myArray = new int[]{ 2, 5, 6, -3, 4, 1 };
         int sum = 0;
-        for( int i = 0; i<myArray.length; i += 2 ) {
+        for (int i = 0; i<myArray.length; i += 2) {
             sum += myArray[i];
         }
         System.out.println("The sum is " + sum);

 In this example, we have done two new things.
-We have used :code:`myArray.length` to get the size of the array "myArray".
+We have used :code:`myArray.length` to get the size of the array :code:`myArray`.
 And we have used the statement :code:`i+=2` to increase :code:`i` by 2 after each iteration.

 Stopping a loop and skipping iterations
 ---------------------------------------

-Like in Python, you can leave a while loop or for loop with the :code:`break` statement:
+Like in Python, you can leave any loop with the :code:`break` statement:

 ..  code-block:: java

     int sum = 0;
-    for( int i = 0; i<10; i++ ) {
+    for (int i = 0; i<10; i++) {
         sum += i;
-        if(sum>5) {
+        if (sum>5) {
             break;
         }
     }